Hyundai Casper

-The Hyundai Casper (현대 캐스퍼) is a crossover city car produced by the South Korean automobile manufacturer Hyundai.
-It is the smallest crossover SUV ever offered by the brand, and also the smallest automobile of any kind that is currently sold by Hyundai.
+The Hyundai Casper (현대 캐스퍼) is an (A-segment) crossover city car produced by the South Korean automobile manufacturer Hyundai since 2021.

+It is the smallest crossover SUV ever offered by the brand, and also the smallest automobile of any kind sold by Hyundai.

-The Casper has been developed in compliance with the "light car" (경차) category in South Korea which offers tax incentives for vehicles with exterior dimensions below 3600 mm in length and 1600 mm in width, and is the first Hyundai vehicle to occupy the segment after the Atos.
-As a result, it is developed as a four-seater vehicle.
+The Casper was developed to comply with South Korea's "light car" (경차) category, which offers tax incentives for vehicles with exterior dimensions below 3600 mm in length and 1600 mm in width.
+It is the first Hyundai vehicle to occupy the segment since the Atos.

-A battery electric version of the Casper was introduced in June 2024 as the Hyundai Casper Electric, or the Hyundai Inster in Europe.
+A battery electric derivative, the Casper Electric (marketed abroad as the Hyundai Inster), was introduced in mid-2024.

-Overview
+History

 The Casper was revealed through a set of images on 1 September 2021.
-Pre-orders started on 15 September 2021, and the vehicle was released on 29 September.
+Pre-orders opened on 15 September 2021, and the vehicle went on sale on 29 September.
 According to Hyundai, the name "Casper" is taken from the Casper skateboarding technique.
-It was also confirmed that the Casper will be getting advanced driver-assistance systems across three trim lines, Smart, Modern and Inspiration.
+Hyundai confirmed the Casper would be offered with advanced driver-assistance systems across three trim lines: Smart, Modern, and Inspiration.

+The Casper Van was officially released on 3 February 2022, offering a loading capacity of 940 litres with the second-row seating removed.
+Hot stamping, a lightweight construction method, was applied to key structural areas to reduce body deformation in a collision, increasing torsional rigidity and average tensile strength through the resulting high-strength lightweight body.

+Design

-The front fascia has turn signal lights situated at the top and circular LED daytime running lights at the bottom.
-The rear door handle uses a hidden type near the window glass portion, while the parametric pattern of the front grill was applied to the rear lamp to design.
-Circular turn signal lights was used for the front/rear portions.
-The rear seat is in the form of two single seats attached.
+The front fascia features turn signal lights at the top and circular LED daytime running lights at the bottom.
+The rear door handle is a hidden design integrated near the window glass, while the parametric pattern of the front grille is echoed in the rear lamp design.
+Circular turn signal lights are used front and rear.
+The rear seat is formed from two individual seats positioned side by side.

 The Casper uses a pedal-type parking brake.
-Safety technologies such as forward collision prevention assistance, lane departure prevention assistance, and lane maintenance assistance are available.
-The Smartstream G1.0 petrol engine is based on the existing 76 PS naturally aspirated engine.
+Safety technologies available include forward collision prevention assistance, lane departure prevention assistance, and lane maintenance assistance.

-The Casper Van was officially released on 3 February 2022.
-It has secured a loading capacity of 940 litres by emptying the space in the second row.
-Hot stamping, a lightweight construction method, was applied to major areas to minimize body deformation in case of collision.
-The torsional rigidity and average tensile strength were increased through the high-strength lightweight body.
-The facelifted Casper was officially revealed on 16 August 2024, and online contract reservations opened at 8:30 a.m. on 18 October 2024.